Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: Introduction

-The increasing use of two-stage randomized experiments in applied scientific research calls for the development of general methodology for analyzing and designing such experiments.
-Building on the prior methodological literature \citep[e.g.,][]{hudgens2008toward,basse2016analyzing,imai:jian:mala:20}, we consider various causal quantities, representing direct and spillover effects, and develop their unbiased point estimators and conservative variance estimators under the nonparametric randomization-based framework.
+The increasing use of two-stage randomized experiments in applied scientific research calls for the development of a general methodology for analyzing and designing such experiments.
+Building on the prior literature \citep[e.g.,][]{hudgens2008toward,basse2016analyzing,imai:jian:mala:21}, we consider various direct and spillover effects, and develop their unbiased point estimators and conservative variance estimators under the nonparametric randomization-based framework.
+This framework has also been used to study other types of randomized designs \citep[e.g.,][]{balzer2015adaptive,balzer2016targeted}.
 We also show how to conduct hypothesis tests and derive the sample size formulas for the estimation of these causal effects.
 The resulting formulas can be used to conduct power analysis when designing two-stage randomized experiments.
 Finally, we theoretically compare the two-stage randomized design with its two limiting designs, the completely randomized and cluster randomized designs.
 Through this comparison, we analyze the potential efficiency loss of the two-stage randomized design when no spillover effect exists.

-We make several methodological contributions to the literature.
+We make several methodological contributions.
 First, the proposed causal quantities generalize those of \citet{hudgens2008toward} to more than two treatment assignment mechanisms.
 We consider the joint estimation of the average direct and spillover effects to characterize the causal heterogeneity across different treatment assignment mechanisms.
 We also propose the average marginal direct effect as a scalar summary of several average direct effects.
-Second, our variance estimators are guaranteed to be conservative while those of \citet{hudgens2008toward} are not when generalized to our setting.
-Third, while \citet{bair:etal:18} develops power analysis under similar settings, they adopt linear regression models and focus on the randomized saturation design, in which the proportion of treated units for each cluster is considered as a parameter to be optimized.
-In contrast, we study the standard two-stage randomized design and use the nonparametric randomization-based framework without making modeling assumptions.
+Second, our variance estimators are guaranteed to be conservative while those of \citet{hudgens2008toward} are not when applied to our setting.
+Third, we develop hypothesis testing procedures and sample size formulas, which can be used when planning a two-stage randomized experiment.
+Fourth, we prove the equivalence relationships between the proposed randomization-based estimators and the least squares estimators.
+These results extend those of \citet{basse2016analyzing}, in which the clusters have at most one treated unit.
+Finally, an open-source software package is available for implementing the proposed methodology \citep{huan:jian:imai:22}.